m-weigand/Debye_Decomposition_Tools/Readme.txt

 The software package is written in pure Python, and distributed in two parts (with corresponding subdirectories):

-    - 'GeccoInv': A (more or less) generic N-dimensional inversion framework
+    - 'geccoinv': A (more or less) generic N-dimensional inversion framework
-    - 'DD_Interfaces': Implemntation of the various Debye decomposition interfaces
+    - 'dd_interfaces': Implemntation of the various Debye decomposition interfaces

 Both subdirectories are separate source code repositories (managed via git) and